-The relationship between personality disorders and neurodivergent conditions in females is unclear.
-Clinical features of Cluster B disorders overlap with those of ADHD, which can cause diagnostic uncertainty.
-The prevalence of bipolar disorder and schizophrenia are also each significantly increased, although we suggest that what is sometimes initially thought to be psychotic behaviour may simply reflect the rich inner life of certain autistic women whose imagination can be extremely vivid, and whose state of social withdrawal represents their construction of a self-absorbed inner world of fantasy based on special interests.
+The prevalence of bipolar disorder and schizophrenia are also each significantly increased among females with neurodivergence.
+However, we suggest that what is sometimes initially thought to be psychotic behaviour may simply reflect the rich inner life of some autistic women whose imagination can be extremely vivid, and whose state of social withdrawal represents their construction of a self-absorbed inner world of fantasy based on their special interests.